ConSensus: Multi-Agent Collaboration for Multimodal Sensing: Method

 \textbf{Hybrid Fusion Agent ($A^{\text{fuse}}_{\text{hyb}}$).} We formalize hybrid fusion as an instance-wise arbitration between two complementary inductive biases: $(\hat{y}_{\text{sem}}, r_{\text{sem}}) = A^{\text{fuse}}_{\text{sem}}(\{(\hat{y}_i, r_i)\}_{i=1}^N)$ and $(\hat{y}_{\text{stat}}, r_{\text{stat}}) = A^{\text{fuse}}_{\text{stat}}(\{(\hat{y}_i, r_i)\}_{i=1}^N)$.
 The hybrid fusion agent $A^{\text{fuse}}_{\text{hyb}}$ performs instance-wise arbitration: $(\hat{y}, r) = A^{\text{fuse}}_{\text{hyb}}\big((\hat{y}_{\text{sem}}, r_{\text{sem}}), (\hat{y}_{\text{stat}}, r_{\text{stat}})\big)$ which selects between two complementary aggregation hypotheses grounded in (i) semantic reasoning and (ii) statistical consensus as a \textit{coordinator} role.

 Unlike prior methods that rely only on knowledge-grounded reasoning, the hybrid fusion agent is additionally exposed to statistically grounded reasoning.
 This design introduces a complementary, data-driven perspective into the decision process, allowing \system{} to maintain robustness under sensor failure via semantic coherence, while simultaneously mitigating knowledge bias by taking account of statistical stability.
-Full prompt templates are provided in Appendix~\ref{sec:appendix_prompts}.